18F/laptop/README.md

 [video]: https://github.com/18F/laptop/wiki/Detailed-installation-instructions-with-video

 ### Want to install just git-seekret?

+*This code has been depricated* but you can use tools like [cloud.gov caulking](https://github.com/cloud-gov/caulking) to help keep you from checking secrets into your git history.

 In your terminal window, copy and paste the following line, and press `return`:
 ```sh
 curl -s https://raw.githubusercontent.com/18F/laptop/master/seekrets-install | bash -